Brisket ‘n’ Bean Burritos

 - In a microwave-safe bowl, combine refried beans, salsa and chilies.
 Microwave, covered, on high until heated through, 2-3 minutes.

-- Remove meat from slow cooker; when cool enough to handle, shred with two forks.
+- Remove meat from slow cooker; when cool enough to handle, shred with 2 forks.
 Layer bean mixture, meat and cheese off-center on each tortilla.
 Fold bottom and sides of tortilla over filling and roll up.
 Serve immediately.

 Editor's NoteThis is a fresh beef brisket, not corned beef.